AaronWebster/als/README.md

-Autocovariance Least-Squares (ALS) Package
+# Autocovariance Least-Squares (ALS) Package

-Version 4.0, Copyright (C) 2010
+Version 5.0, Copyright (C) 2010

 Fernando V. Lima, Murali R. Rajamani, James B. Rawlings and John W. Eaton.
+Modified for modern distributions by Aaron Webster.

 ALS is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the